vikram-bais/opengl/README.md

 # opengl
-this repo contains basic code of OpenGL in Python OpenGL is the API is typically used to interact with a graphics processing unit (GPU), to achieve hardware-accelerated rendering.
+this repo contains basic code of OpenGL in Python.

+OpenGL is the API is typically used to interact with a graphics processing unit (GPU), to achieve hardware-accelerated rendering.

 more info at this link: